This Clean Eating Carrot Apple and Celery Juice is a favorite in my home, especially with my boys.

 The good…all I have to do is cut and prep the veggies and then move on to another task – my boys actually “make” the juice.

-The bad…they fight over who gets to operate the juicer – every time.
+The bad…they argue over who gets to operate the juicer – every time.

 Tears and pouting ensue.

-After about 10 minutes of negotiating amongst themselves, they eventually work it out and we all enjoy a fresh glass of juice.
+After about 10 minutes of negotiating among themselves, they eventually work it out and we all enjoy a fresh glass of juice.

 And amazingly, they instantly become best friends again.